-12 In no circumstance will a project be approved that does not show a clear path for finishing the deployment within the four-year limit.

-Maximum Points Allocation Criteria Priority Broadband Projects Other Last- Mile Broadband Deployment Projects Constitutes Priority Broadband Projects Projects that exclusively use an end-to- end fiber-optic architecture Yes No The total BEAD funding that will be required to complete the project, calculated as total projected project cost minus the prospective subgrantee's proposed match (which must, absent a request for a waiver, cover no less than 25 percent of the project cost), with the specific points or credits awarded increasing as the BEAD funding requested decreases.
-The VCBB is choosing to award points based on amount of BEAD funds requested and not based on 'total project cost' (which includes both the BEAD funds requested and any proposed matching funds) to avoid instances of prospective subgrantees artificially inflating project costs or matching funds values in an effort to receive points in this category, and to ensure that the emphasis is on the metric that ultimately determines how many addresses are served with BEAD funding.
-In addition, points awarded will be increased to account for network designs that promote resiliency and reliability in 31 31 the proposed network, as allowed by the BEAD NOFO (page 43).
-Neither the applicant with the lowest dollar amount of BEAD funding, nor the applicant with the most reliable and resilient network, is guaranteed full points in this category.
-Instead, full points are awarded to entities that demonstrate good value through a combination of minimizing amount of BEAD funding required for the project while also maximizing resiliency and reliability. • For other last mile broadband deployment projects, the VCBB will take into account the type of technology proposed when considering the value of the amount of BEAD funding required. • Up to 15 points will be awarded for the prospective subgrantee's commitment to provide the most affordable total price to the customer for 1 Gbps/1 Gbps service in the proposed project area [100/20 Mbps for other last mile broadband deployment projects], both now and into the future.
+Criteria Maximum Points Allocation Priority Broadband Projects Other Last- Mile Broadband Deployment Projects Constitutes Priority Broadband Projects Projects that exclusively use an end-to- end fiber-optic architecture Yes No [Primary Criteria] Minimal BEAD Program Outlay • The total BEAD funding that will be required to complete the project, calculated as total projected project cost minus the prospective subgrantee's proposed match (which must, absent a request for a waiver, cover no less than 25 percent of the project cost), with the specific points or credits awarded increasing as the BEAD funding requested decreases.
+31 31

+For other last mile broadband deployment projects, the VCBB will take into account the type of technology proposed when considering the value of the amount of BEAD funding required. • Scoring for this criteria will be based on the applicant's commitment to provide the most affordable total price to the customer for 1 Gbps/1 Gbps service in the proposed project area [100/20 Mbps for other last mile broadband deployment projects], both now and into the future.
 Prospective subgrantees cannot score strongly in this criterion without a demonstrated commitment to reinvest revenue into increasing efficiency and ensuring that rates remain affordable over the lifetime of the funded network or 20 years, whichever is greater.
-By way of example, this commitment could be demonstrated through a business structure that limits the network's profit or through a commitment to a stable or decreasing price throughout the life of the funded network or 20 years, whichever is 30 30
+By way of example, this commitment could be demonstrated through a business structure that limits the network's profit or through a commitment to a stable or decreasing price throughout the life of the funded network or 20 years, whichever is greater.
+30 30 Primary Criteria] Fair Labor Standards Demonstrated record of and plans to comply with Federal labor and employment laws.
+New entrants without a record of labor and employment law compliance must be permitted to mitigate this fact by making specific, forward-looking commitments to strong labor and employment standards and protections with respect to BEAD-funded projects.
+Prospective subgrantees will be required to include any official labor relations complaints acquired in the four 14 14 community organizations, members, and/or local government.

+• Letter(s) of support from

+• Submission of minutes from

+several or more public meetings of